samuele-ruffino96/order-manager/docs/PROJECT_NOTES.md

 #### Global Error Management

-The application uses Spring's global exception handling capabilities to ensure consistent error responses across all endpoints.
-When exceptions occur, they are automatically translated into appropriate HTTP responses with meaningful error messages.
+The application implements a comprehensive global exception handling strategy through a dedicated `GlobalExceptionHandler` class annotated with `@RestControllerAdvice`.
+This centralized approach ensures consistent error responses across all endpoints while providing appropriate levels of detail based on the error type.

+The exception handler manages several categories of exceptions:

+- Validation Errors: When request payloads fail Jakarta Validation constraints, the handler captures `MethodArgumentNotValidException` and transforms it into a structured response containing specific field-level validation errors.
+This helps clients quickly identify and correct invalid input data.

+- Domain-Specific Exceptions: Custom exceptions like `ProductNotFoundException` and `OrderNotFoundException` are mapped to HTTP 404 responses with clear, business-focused error messages that help API consumers understand what resource was not found.

+- Unexpected Errors: A catch-all handler for unhandled exceptions provides a sanitized error response, preventing sensitive implementation details from leaking to clients while maintaining a consistent error format.

+This consistent error handling approach provides several benefits:

+- Unified error response format across all endpoints
+- Clear separation between validation errors and business logic exceptions
+- Appropriate error details for debugging while maintaining security
+- Improved API usability through descriptive error messages

 #### Transactional Boundaries